 DMT is a tryptamine drug that acts as a non-selective agonist at the serotonin 5-ht2a receptor, as well as at most of the other serotonin receptors.
 DMT is found throughout nature and does not become an illegal substance until it is extracted.
-Currently, DMT is a schedule I drug, meaning it has no currently accepted medical use and has a high potential for abuse.
+Currently, DMT is a schedule I drug, meaning it currently has no accepted medical use and has a high potential for abuse and is illegal to manufacture, possess, and distribute.
 Some plants that are known to contain DMT include:

 - Acacia Spp.